DCN - Computer Network Security

 In this threat, the privacy of a user is compromised.
 Someone, who is not the authorized person is accessing or intercepting data sent or received by the original authenticated user.

 This type of threat includes any alteration or modification in the original context of communication.
-The attacker intercepts and receives the data sent by the Sender and the attacker then either modifies or generate false data and sends to the receiver.
-The receiver receive data assuming that it is being sent by the original Sender.
+The attacker intercepts and receives the data sent by the sender and the attacker then either modifies or generates false data and sends to the receiver.
+The receiver receives the data assuming that it is being sent by the original Sender.

 No technique in the present world can provide 100% security.
 But steps can be taken to secure data while it travels in unsecured network or internet.
 The most widely used technique is Cryptography.

 Cryptography is a technique to encrypt the plain-text data which makes it difficult to understand and interpret.
-There are several cryptographic algorithm available present day as described below:
+There are several cryptographic algorithms available present day as described below:

 Secret Key Encryption

 Both sender and receiver have one secret key.
 This secret key is used to encrypt the data at sender’s end.
-After encrypting the data, it is then sent on the public domain to the receiver.
+After the data is encrypted, it is sent on the public domain to the receiver.
 Because the receiver knows and has the Secret Key, the encrypted data packets can easily be decrypted.

-Example of secret key encryption is DES.
-In Secret Key encryption it is required to have a separate key for each host on the network making it difficult to manage.
+Example of secret key encryption is Data Encryption Standard (DES).
+In Secret Key encryption, it is required to have a separate key for each host on the network making it difficult to manage.

 Public Key Encryption